Advanced Functional Anatomy (8279.2)

 Submission of assessment items

 Post Practical Quizzes - Canvas

 There are 10 quizzes in total.
 Each weekly submission is worth 2%.
 Each quiz is due by midnight Sunday of the week it is due.
 See Canvas for weekly due dates.
 The quiz content will be related to the information covered in the practical of that week.
 You must attempt 8 out of 10 of the quizzes to pass the unit.
-You will not be permitted to attempt a missed quiz unless you have a medical certificate.
+You will not be permitted to attempt a missed quiz unless you have a appropriate evidence.
 A single attempt will be permitted for each quiz.
 Answers will be released after the quiz closes.

 Special assessment requirements

 To pass the unit students must attempt the bone quiz, attempt 8 out of 10 post practical quizzes, attempt both lab exams and gain at least 50% overall in the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.